More Thoughts

 • Completing a service request form

-your website is not for you
+Your website is not for you

 As you begin planning your new website build, be careful who you give the responsibility of making decisions about how this website will look and behave.
 You might be paying for it, but that doesn’t mean you should get to dictate requirements.
 Your website is for your customers, pure and simple.
 If it doesn’t work for them, it doesn’t work.
 Regardless of how amazing you think it is.